Donald Barthelme: Personal life

+Death

+Barthelme died of throat cancer in 1989.

 Style and legacy

 Barthelme's fiction was hailed by some for being profoundly disciplined and derided by others as being meaningless, academic postmodernism.
 Barthelme's thoughts and work were largely the result of 20th-century angst as he read extensively, for example in Pascal, Husserl, Heidegger, Kierkegaard, Ionesco, Beckett, Sartre, and Camus.

 Barthelme's stories typically avoid traditional plot structures, relying instead on a steady accumulation of seemingly unrelated detail.
 By subverting the reader's expectations through constant non-sequiturs, Barthelme creates a fragmented verbal collage reminiscent of such modernist works as T. S. Eliot's The Waste Land and James Joyce's Ulysses, whose linguistic experiments he often challenged.
 However, Barthelme's fundamental skepticism and irony distanced him from the modernists' belief in the power of art to reconstruct society, leading most critics to class him as a postmodernist writer.
 Literary critics have noted that Barthelme, like Stéphane Mallarmé, whom he admired, plays with the meanings of words, relying on poetic intuition to spark new connections of ideas buried in the expressions and conventional responses.
-The critic George Wicks called Barthelme "the leading American practitioner of surrealism today ... whose fiction continues the investigations of consciousness and experiments in expression that began with Dada and surrealism a half-century ago."
-Another critic, Jacob Appel, described him as "the most influential unread author in United States history".
-Barthelme has been described in many other ways, such as in an article in Harper's where Josephine Henden classified him as an angry sado-masochist.
+The critic George Wicks called Barthelme "the leading American practitioner of surrealism today... whose fiction continues the investigations of consciousness and experiments in expression that began with Dada and surrealism a half-century ago."
+Another critic, Jacob M. Appel, described him as "the most influential unread author in United States history".